 To track Events per Session by Page Path and Query String using Databox, follow these steps:

-The Active Users by Session Source metric in Google Analytics 4 provides the number of unique users who have interacted with the website or app during a specific time period, segmented by the source of their session (e.g. direct, organic search, referral, social, etc.).
+The Active Users metric in Google Analytics 4 counts the number of unique users who have engaged with your website or app during a specific time period.